Starting at the beginning:

 A better start is a lifetime advantage

-As the American Academy of Pediatrics declared in a recent policy statement, “Protecting young children from adversity is a promising, science-based strategy to address many of the most persistent and costly problems facing contemporary society, including limited educational achievement, diminished economic productivity, criminality, and disparities in health.”
+As the American Academy of Pediatrics declared, “Protecting young children from adversity is a promising, science-based strategy to address many of the most persistent and costly problems facing contemporary society, including limited educational achievement, diminished economic productivity, criminality, and disparities in health.”

 Every year, the Parent-Child Home Program helps thousands of disadvantaged families prepare their children for a lifetime of learning and school success.
 What started as a small, smart program on Long Island is now a national model.
 Read more.